Listen to Associate Professor Dr. Denice Rios Mojica tell you about the Master of Science in Applied Behavior Analysis program.

 - PO3: Incorporate basic counseling skills in the application of behavior analysis.

-- PO4: Become ethical scientist practitioners
+- PO4: Become ethical scientific practitioners

 - PO5: Demonstrate knowledge and competency in accordance with the task list provided by the Behavior Analyst Certification Board.